NexPlayer/Android-SDK/advanced.md

 #### void onTimeshiftErr (NexPlayer mp, int err)

-This is a deprecated method that formerly reported any `NexPlayer`™ Time shift error.
+This is a deprecated method that formerly reported any `NexPlayer` Time shift error.

 **Deprecated** Not available in current version; do not use.